asmr-cash/docs/policy/chatting_group.rst

    *Gift for you: 100-200 Block*
    💵 💵 💵
-   1 Block = 100GB client traffic, per Block is worth about $8 in mature IDCs and cloud service providers, such as AWS and GCP.
+   1 Block = daoB client traffic, per Block is worth about $8 in mature IDCs and cloud service providers, such as AWS and GCP.
    👉 [Click here to get](https://block.io/en/latest/token/airdrop_via_contract.html)

    More info: